StoneT2000/StoneT2000.github.io/public/blog/posts/20210321/caption.md

 I talk about my experiences taking a graduate computer vision course, CSE 291-I: ML Meets Geometry taught by professor Hao Su.
-I go into what I learned, why you should take graduate courses, how to succeed/survive in one, and tips on enrolling in one at UCSD.
+I go into what I learned, why you should take graduate courses, how to succeed/survive in one, tips on deep-learning courses, and tips on enrolling in graduate courses at UCSD.